wix/stylable/site/docs/guides/shared-classes.md

 ## Use shared classes in components

-Component stylable stylesheet can use and extend shared classes:
+A component's **Stylable** stylesheet can use and extend shared classes:

 ```css
 @namespace "comp";